Blog Plans to Shape Hong Kong’s Future

 Leung is addressing important social issues to ease discontent.
 He identified four key areas: increase the stock of affordable housing, alleviate poverty, improve the environment and confront the problems faced by an ageing society.

-Hong Kong has the resources to finance his administration’s social programs.
+Hong Kong SAR (China) has the resources to finance his administration’s social programs.
 Fiscal reserves cover 20 months of government spending, which has increased by 45 percent since 2010

 The administration will also continue to invest in Hong Kong’s physical infrastructure and plans to spend between HKD190 billion (USD24.5 billion) and HKD240 billion a year on construction.